 One of the hallmarks of diabetes is poor circulation.
 High blood sugar levels can cause damage to your blood vessels and can prevent a cut or open wound from healing properly.
 Poor circulation means that someone with diabetes can quickly develop a foot ulcer – a situation that can escalate into gangrene and the need to amputate the extremity if wound care doesn’t resolve the foot ulcer.
-Treatment is often not effective, so it’s good news that a research team is looking to develop a quick, effective way to treat and heal foot ulcers in people with diabetes.
+Treatment is often not effective, so it’s good news that researchers are looking to develop quick and effective ways to treat and heal foot ulcers in people with diabetes.
 In fact, diabetes foot ulcers are the most common foot injuries that lead to foot amputations.

 On average, once a foot ulcer develops, it can take around to 130 days to completely heal.
 Efforts to improve or speed up healing time could dramatically improve a person’s quality of life and likely allow for a better outcome.
 The researchers experimented with human cells to try to find a way to harness the body’s own healing mechanism, amplifying levels of nitric oxide.
 Nitric acid levels are often impaired in patients with diabetes.
 In this case, utilizing bandages containing nitric oxide that release levels as needed to the damaged cells seems to have solved this challenging medical treatment issue.
-The 2018 study published in MDPI-Medical Sciences showed that when nitric oxide is introduced and monitored closely, foot ulcer wound healing in a person with diabetes can be incredibly rapid and complete.
+The 2018 study published in MDPI-Medical Sciences showed that when nitric oxide is introduced and monitored closely, it is speculated that if the release of nitric oxide at different stages of the ulcer could be regulated in patients, wound healing would be shorter and smoother.